Proptech Platform Lula Transforms Property Maintenance Operations for Managers Handling Large Portfolios

 Max / Unsplash

-Founded by CEO Bo Lais and Chief Customer Officer Will Parrish, Lula emerged during the pandemic as the co-founders recognized an opportunity to pivot their business model toward property managers struggling with fragmented maintenance operations.
+Founded by CEO Bo Lais and Chief Customer Officer Will Parrish, Lula emerged during the pandemic as the co-founders recognized an opportunity to pivot their business model toward single-family rental property managers struggling with fragmented maintenance operations.
 The platform integrates directly with existing property management software, creating a seamless workflow from resident maintenance request through completion and invoicing.

 Key Details